- Midterm distribution:

 See here for more information.

 Section attendance is not required.
 All sections in the same week will cover the same material.
-Sections will, for the most part, focus on worked examples and exercises to consolidate material covered recently in class.
+Sections will, for the most part, focus on worked examples and exercises to consolidate material covered in the previous week in class.
 You should feel free to come to section with questions.
 We will release practice problems a few days before section.
 More information can be found here.

 See the Course Policies page for more information about course policies, including Diversity and Inclusion, Inclusive Learning and Accessibility, Mental Health, Financial Aid, Late minutes, Penalties, and Extensions, and Collaboration and Academic Integrity.